project-march/ProjectMarch/doc/useful_tools/event_stream_processing.rst

 Calculate windows
     A calculate window can apply an algorithm to the event it processes.
     The `list <https://documentation.sas.com/?cdcId=espcdc&cdcVersion=6.2&docsetId=espan&docsetTarget=p1iyy8xvfytolsn16djcp243wkx3.htm&locale=nl>`_
-    of possible algorithms is quite long, but a few to names is Streaming Linear regression, K Nearest Neighbour, Lag monitoring, Image Processing encoding and Random Forests.
+    of possible algorithms is quite long, but to name a few: Streaming Linear Regression, K Nearest Neighbour, Lag Monitoring, Image Processing and Random Forests.

 Output
 ^^^^^^